Azure/azure-sdk-for-js/sdk/eventhub/event-hubs/README.md

 - [createFromIotHubConnectionString](https://docs.microsoft.com/en-us/javascript/api/%40azure/event-hubs/eventhubclient?view=azure-node-latest#createfromiothubconnectionstring-string--clientoptions-)
   - This method takes an IotHub Connection string.
 You can get the connection string from the Azure portal.
 This is useful for receiving telemetry data of IotHub from the linked EventHub.
 Most likely the associated connection string will not have send claims.
-Hence getting HubRuntimeInfo or PartitionRuntimeInfo and receiving messages would be the possible operations.
+Hence getting HubRuntimeInfo or PartitionRuntimeInfo and receiving events would be the possible operations.
 - [createFromTokenProvider](https://docs.microsoft.com/en-us/javascript/api/%40azure/event-hubs/eventhubclient?view=azure-node-latest#createfromtokenprovider-string--string--tokenprovider--clientoptionsbase-)
   - This method takes the host name and entity name of your Event Hub instance and your custom Token Provider.
 The host name is of the format `name-of-event-hub-instance.servicebus.windows.net`.